 The survey was carried out between February and March 2017 by the National Centre for Social Research (NatCen) and involved 2,322 people.
-The aim was to understand what UK voters expect out of Brexit.
+The aim was to understand what UK voters expect from Brexit.
 The results show that 68% want to end free movement of people with other EU countries.
-82% of Leave voters and 58% of Remainers would want EU nationals in Britain to be treated in the same way as non-EU migrants.
-77% of Leavers and 51% of Remainers don’t want EU nationals to be able to claim any welfare benefits in the country and an even larger proportion – 86% of Leavers and 54% of Remainers – think prospective British migrants to the EU should be treated as non-EU migrants too.
+82% of Leavers and 58% of Remain voters want EU nationals in Britain to be treated in the same way of non-EU citizens.
+77% of Leavers and 51% of Remainers don’t want EU nationals to be able to claim any welfare benefits in the country and an even larger proportion – 86% of Leavers and 54% of Remainers – think British people moving to other EU countries should be treated as non-EU migrants too.

 The majority of people surveyed also think the UK should continue participating in EU-wide university research programmes and making related contributions to the EU budget.

-It remains to be seen how the formulation of questions and the debate about the EU in the past year and a half have influenced the answers.
-According to a Eurobarometer survey published in March 2016, 59% of the UK respondents agreed that free movement brings economic benefits to the country, and this figure was 7 percentage points higher than in 2012.
+It is also possible that the answers have been influenced by the debate about the EU in the past year and a half, as a Eurobarometer survey published in March 2016 showed different results.
+At that time, 59% of British respondents agreed that free movement brings economic benefits to the country and the figure was 7 percentage points higher than in 2012.

-The results of the NatCen research, however, are in line with a poll carried out by YouGov between August and September 2016 in 12 European countries (Great Britain, Holland, Denmark, Finland, France, Germany, Italy, Lithuania, Poland, Romania, Spain and Sweden).
-Among these, the UK was the only one where fewer than 50% considered the right to live and work in other EU countries a positive thing.
-It was also the one with the lowest percentage believing open borders within EU states are good (22%, followed by 24% in France).
-In contrast, it showed the highest percentage of people thinking immigrants should not be entitled to social welfare benefits, unless they have paid income tax for at least 4 years (66%, followed by 52% in Italy).
-Yet, 67% said there should be free trade of goods and services within the European Union, a higher proportion than France, Italy and Spain.
+The results of the NatCen research, however, are in line with another poll carried out by YouGov between August and September 2016 in 12 European states (Great Britain, the Netherlands, Denmark, Finland, France, Germany, Italy, Lithuania, Poland, Romania, Spain and Sweden).
+The UK was the only country where fewer than 50% viewed positively the right to live and work elsewhere in the EU.
+It was also the one with the lowest percentage believing open borders within the EU are a good thing (22%, followed by 24% in France).
+In contrast, it had the highest percentage of people thinking immigrants should not be entitled to social welfare unless they have paid income tax for at least 4 years (66%, followed by 52% in Italy).
+Yet, 67% said there should be free trade of goods and services within the European Union, a higher proportion than in France, Italy and Spain.

 It has been suggested that the next British government may seek a free trade deal with the European Union, but without any right for EU citizens to live and work in Britain.
 Which of the following best reflects your view? (%)